JMousqueton/resume/README.md

 - SCSS source files included
 - Compatible with all modern browsers

-### Added

-- Google Analytics

 ## Demo

-You can see it in action on [Hugo Themes site](http://themes.gohugo.io/theme/hugo-devresume-theme/).
+You can see it in action on [Julien Mousqueton's resume](https://jmousqueton.github.io/).

 ## Contents